BW-Miracle-Messages/Back-End/README.md

 Git clone the repo to your computer.

-In the terminal type the following commands: npm install or npm i (to download node modules) npm run server (to start server)
+In the terminal type the following commands:
+  - npm install or npm i (to download node modules)
+  - npm run server (to start server)

+ Happy Coding!

 ## Heroku